Is your LG TV showing a “No Signal” error message and you’re wondering how to fix it?

 How To Fix No Signal on LG TV

 If your LG TV is showing a “No Signal” message, you must reset it.
 Unplug your TV from the wall outlet and wait 60 seconds.
 While the device is disconnected, press and hold the power button for 30 seconds.
 Then, wait a minute and reconnect your TV’s power cable.
-The TV will softly reboot, and your LG TV should display a signal again!
+The TV will soft reset, and your LG TV should display a signal again!

 Check Input Source